-1. The first Order, that of the Gregarinidia, is best known as furpishing the minute vermiform intestinal parasites of insects and other invertebrates.
-The unicellular nature is obvious in those which are known as Monocystidea (Fig. 1a), but masked in the PolycyStidea, in which the cell shows a tendency towards subporary character, being discarded before the Gregarine enters into conjugation (Fig. 1c) The result of such conjugation is the fusion of the two cells within a single cyst, and is the general precursor in the intestinal Gregarines of sporulation, which consists in the segmentation of the protoplasmic mass from the periphery inwards (Fig. 1d) into globular clumps of protoplasm, each of which eventually gives rise to a spore with a resistent shell of characteristic form (Fig. 1e and f); such spores, from a fancied rea, A Monocystid form ; b, a Polycysfid form ; c, two individuals of the latter, which have cast off their epimerites, are in conjugation ; d, the resulting cyst containing the combined protoplasm of the two cells undergoing segmentation into spores ; e, cyst containing the spores, each now encased in its hard shell (pseudonavicella stage) ; f and g, such spores enlarged; the contents segmented into crescentic germs ; h, ameeboid movement of the crescents ; k, penetration of these into intestinal epithelial cells of insect ; l, attainment of adult gregarina-form by same, while still adhering to epithelial cell by epimerite.
+1. The first Order, that of the Gregarinidia, is best known as furnishing the minute vermiform intestinal parasites of insects and other invertebrates.
+The unicellular nature is obvious in those which are known as Monocystidea (Fig. 1a), but masked in the Polycystidea, in which the cell shows a tendency towards subporary character, being discarded before the Gregarine enters into conjugation (Fig. 1c) The result of such conjugation is the fusion of the two cells within a single cyst, and is the general precursor in the intestinal Gregarines of sporulation, which consists in the segmentation of the protoplasmic mass from the periphery inwards (Fig. 1d) into globular clumps of protoplasm, each of which eventually gives rise to a spore with a resistent shell of characteristic form (Fig. 1e and f); such spores, from a fancied rea, A Monocystid form; b, a Polycystid form; c, two individuals of the latter, which have cast off their epimerites, are in conjugation; d, the resulting cyst containing the combined protoplasm of the two cells undergoing segmentation into spores; e, cyst containing the spores, each now encased in its hard shell (pseudonavicella stage); f and g, such spores enlarged, the contents segmented into crescents; k, nenertation of these into intestinal epithelial cells of insect; l, attainment of adult gregatina-form by same, while still adhering to epithelial cell by epimerite.